-- i) Each player will be limited to three (3) incorrect challenges during the set. - ii) If any set reaches 6-all, each player will receive one (1) additional challenge. - iii) A review under a) vii) above shall not be recorded as a won/lost challenge.
+- Each player will be limited to three (3) incorrect VR requests during the set. - ii) If any set reaches 6-all, each player will receive one (1) additional VR. - iii) A review under a) vii) above shall not be recorded as a won/lost VR.